Wiebe, Katie Funk (1924–2016)

 The family moved to Hillsboro, Kansas, in September 1962, where Walter had accepted a job at the Mennonite Brethren Publishing House and Katie had a job at the General Conference Board of Missions.
 “Their vision for a literature ministry was finally becoming a reality."
 Unfortunately, on 17 November 1962, Walter died as a result of a growth in his abdomen.

 Early widowhood pushed Katie into the workforce to earn a livelihood for her young family of four: Joanna, Susan, Christine, and James.
-Katie worked as a copy editor and proofreader at the Mennonite Brethren Publishing House and continued to write articles for journals.
+Katie worked as a copy editor and proofreader at the Mennonite Brethren Publishing House and continued to write articles for journals and magazines.
 Katie began to teach in the English Department at Tabor College in Hillsboro, and eventually earned an MA degree and a promotion to Associate Professor.
 All the while, Katie continued to write articles for the Christian Leader.

 During the 1970s, Katie began to write books.
 She wrote stories of Mennonite women, including her own life in relation to Walter’s death.
 Her influence spread across the continent.
 Her writing focused on "women who were often overlooked because they were not part of the official historical accounts" and she used "autobiographical narrative" to share her own story.